parentingteensandtweens.com

 1. Recognize When They Are Trying To Pick A Fight

 One of my favorite stories ever is from a mom with two teen girls who I thought was Disney princess patient.
-I was convinced there was nothing that would make her ever lose it with her kids.
-Then on day, she and her family were sitting outside having dinner.
-Her oldest daughter was in a mood and was being unpleasant and rude to everyone else at the table, and just making the whole meal unbearable.
-As the whole drama progressed, mom finally got so fed up, she picked up her cup and hurled it right past her daughter’s head and into their pool.
+I was convinced nothing would make her ever lose it with her kids.
+Then one day, she and her family were sitting outside having dinner.
+Her oldest daughter was in a mood and was being unpleasant and rude to everyone else at the table and just making the whole meal unbearable.
+As the whole drama progressed, mom finally got so fed up she picked up her cup and hurled it right past her daughter’s head and into their pool.

 “I really wanted to throw that right at your head,” she said.
 “You’re lucky I love you enough to miss.”